bungspaces/Intern-Bibit/README.md

 Task: Build web applications with a web view of the designs that have been made.

+--

-From Scratch: code I built from scratch
+from-scratch: code I built from scratch

-Original Code: code given by my intern supervisor
+original-code: code given by my intern supervisor

+day-to-day: internship diary